winitzki/scall/tutorial/programming_dhall.md

       }
 ```

-We can now formulate the free functor as a free $FM$-typeclass.
+We can now formulate the free functor as a free FM-typeclass.
 As the types have become quite complicated, we will sometimes write out the types for clarity:

 ```dhall